Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA

 In most other aspects, your Testamentary Trust can and will operate the same as would your Living Trust.

-An Estate Planning Attorney can Provide Powers Of Attorney
+Our Experienced Estate Planning Attorneys Will Prepare Your Powers Of Attorney

 The purpose of a Power Of Attorney document is to designate somebody (your “attorney in fact”) to make decisions on your behalf in the event you are not able to do so.
 There are two types of Power Of Attorney documents: one for financial decision making and one for health care decision making.
 You will specify in your Power Of Attorney documents whether you want your attorney in fact’s decision making authority for you to become “effective immediately” or to become effective upon the later event of your mental incapacity.

-Estate Planning Attorney and Health Care Directive (Living Will)
+Our Experienced Estate Planning Attorneys Will Prepare Your Health Care Directive (Living Will)